MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

 ### Resolve chargeability

-An estimate or actual created for time will only be considered chargeable if **Time** is included on the contract line, and if **Task** and **Role** are configured as chargeable on the contract line.
+An estimate or actual created for time will only be considered chargeable if **Time** is included on the contract line, and if **Role** is configured as chargeable on the contract line and if **Included Tasks** is set to Selected tasks on the Contract line, then the **Task** should also be configured as chargeable.

-An estimate or actual created for expense is only considered chargeable if **Expense** is included on the contract line and if the **Task** and **Transaction** categories are configured as chargeable on the contract line.
+An estimate or actual created for expense is only considered chargeable if **Expense** is included on the contract line and if the **Transaction category** is configured as chargeable on the contract line and if **Included Tasks** is set to Selected tasks on the Contract line, then the **Task** should also be configured as chargeable.

-An estimate or actual created for material will only be considered Chargeable if **Materials** is included on the Contract line and if that **Task** is configured as Chargeable on the Contract line.
+An estimate or actual created for material will only be considered Chargeable if **Materials** is included on the Contract line and if **Included Tasks** is set to Selected tasks on the Contract line, then the **Task** should also be configured as chargeable.

 <table border="0" cellspacing="0" cellpadding="0">
     <tbody>